jimmyday12/monashtipr/README.md

 # install.packages("devtools")
 devtools::install_github("jimmyday12/monash_tipr")
 #> Using github PAT from envvar GITHUB_PAT
-#> Skipping install of 'monashtipr' from a github remote, the SHA1 (edcf885f) has not changed since last install.
+#> Skipping install of 'monashtipr' from a github remote, the SHA1 (d25eb7b5) has not changed since last install.
 #>   Use `force = TRUE` to force installation
 ```

 ## Workflow

+The two main functions are `get_games()` and `submit_tips`.
+The general
-The main workflow is to grab the games for the upcoming round, edit the
+workflow is to use `get_games()` to grab a data frame of the games from
-tips related to the competition and then submit them.
+a particular round, edit/add your tips and then submit them to the
+Monash website using `submit_tips`.

 First we pull down the games.
 I’ve chosen to store my password and
 username in an Renviron file here to keep them secret, but you could